 Marriage Threatened by President

 Clinton’s birthday card changed everything.

-Suddenly, a defiant Charlie stopped drying the dishes, wouldn't take out the garbage, and after Sunday dinner of corned beef and cabbage, even lit up a fat stogie.
+Suddenly, a defiant Charlie stopped drying the dishes, wouldn’t take out the garbage, and even lit up a cigar after Sunday dinner of corned beef and cabbage.

 In the living room!

-To his astonished, red-faced wife, he explained, "The President smokes Cubans..
-Consider yourself lucky I smoke only domestics."
+To his astonished, red-faced wife, he explained, “The president smokes Cuban cigars.
+Consider yourself lucky I only smoke domestics.”

 After 57 years of marriage, the president of the United States was coming between my aunt and uncle.

-By the time Rose called me, Charlie was belching, farting, scratching his unmentionables, and now intentionally tracking mud in through the kitchen.
-It was only a matter of time, Rose feared, before he used the front door, sullying Rose's precious white carpet.
+By the time Rose called me, Charlie was belching, farting, scratching unmentionables, and intentionally tracking mud in through the back door.
+It was only a matter of time, Rose feared, before he used the front door, muddying Rose’s precious white carpet.

-"That card you sent will be the death of me," Rose cried out.
-"If he were 20 years younger, he'd be out philandering and blaming it on his pal and soul mate, the leader of the free world."
+“That card you sent will be the death of me,” Rose cried out.
+“If he were 20 years younger, he’d be out philandering and blaming it on his pal and soul mate, the president.”

 With that, we hatched a plan that now has Charlie back in his place, his head still spinning in astonishment.